Quickstart

 Prefer the command line?

-You can skip the TUI entirely and pipe results to a file:
+You can skip the TUI entirely:

 piicrawler ~/Downloads --workers 8 > findings.json